Premier League fixtures 2020/2021 on TV | Full channel schedule, kick-off times and free-to-air games

 For now, here’s every Premier League game live on TV this week in UK time:

-Leeds v Man City (5:30pm) Sky Sports Premier League / Main Event / NOW TV
+Man City v Arsenal (5:30pm) Sky Sports Premier League / Main Event / NOW TV

-Newcastle v Burnley (8pm) Sky Sports Premier League / Main Event / NOW TV
+Crystal Palace v Brighton (3pm) Sky Sports Premier League / Main Event / NOW TV

-Man Utd v Tottenham (4:30pm) Sky Sports Premier League / Main Event / NOW TV
+Tottenham v West Ham (3pm) Sky Sports Premier League / Main Event / NOW TV

-Aston Villa v Liverpool (7:15pm) Sky Sports Premier League / Main Event / NOW TV
+Leeds v Wolves (3pm) Sky Sports Premier League / Main Event / NOW TV

 How to watch every Premier League match on TV